kamalsacranie/phrase-database-cli/README.md

 - Simply create tables in a user defined database and
   1. view those databases with a TUI
   1. using ncurses

+## Problems

+Unfortunately `urwid` is very unin**tui**tive^[Haha, TUI... like "terminal user interface"].
+I have found a viable alternative, `PyTermGUI`, but this does mean learning another whole framework at 1am.
+Which, to be fair, I think I'm going to do...^[Despite having my professional ACA exams in about a week-and-a-half.]